conan-io/docs/reference/commands/consumer/config.rst

 need to specify them.

 .. note::
-    Files with the name „README.md“ or „LICENSE.txt“ are skipt during the installation.
+    During the installation, Conan skips any file with the name *README.md* or *LICENSE.txt*.

 **Examples**: